bairegowda1003/heart-disease-prediction/README.md

-# 🫀 Heart Disease Prediction Web App
+# 🫀 Heart Disease Prediction Web App.

 A machine learning web application that predicts the likelihood of heart disease in a person based on health parameters such as age, gender, blood pressure, cholesterol level, and more.